I am an assistant professor in Earth and Environment at Boston University.

-My current research is dedicated to understanding the dynamics of land acquisitions for conservation, with new exciting projects in the U.S., Colombia, and Chile.
-Past work examined the effectiveness of protected areas, indigenous lands, biosphere reserves, payments for environmental services, certification, and supply-chain instruments.
+I currently examine the dynamics of land acquisitions for conservation, with new projects in the U.S., Colombia, and Chile.
+Past work assessed the effectiveness of protected areas, indigenous lands, biosphere reserves, payments for environmental services, certification, and supply-chain instruments.
 I conducted empirical research (with varying degrees of intensity) in more than 20 countries in Latin America, Asia, Europe, and the Middle East.

 Prior to joining Boston University, I worked at Stanford University with Eric Lambin.
 I received my PhD from the University of Michigan, where I worked with Arun Agrawal.
 My research has been supported by the National Science Foundation, the Gordon and Betty Moore Foundation, the Rights and Resources Initiative, and others.

 I work in English, French, Spanish, and German, and learned Portuguese, Arabic, and Chinese for field research.
 When I take time off, I like to attract artists to nature and celebrate exceptional places.